Platform-based businesses thrive on strong partners—see how mass payments tech streamlines operations, reduces risk, and boosts partner retention.

 Patent Royalties

 A patent licensee pays the patent owner for the rights to use the invention based on a negotiated agreement.
-The patent license may be a fixed-rate or royalties-based license fee.
+The patent license may be a fixed-rate or royalty-based license fee.
 The arrangement may be exclusive or non-exclusive use of the patent’s intellectual property, providing the know-how to become a licensed product and legal protection.
 The length of the patent license is determined in the license agreement.

 Are Royalty Payments Considered Income?